by Ruth, Marlene, and Steve on 27 July, 2020

 The 20 mph zone and road closures will be trialled for six months, to see what the impact on traffic will be.
-The closures will be at:
+The closures in Sutton North will be at:

 The closures will involve a lockable bollard in the middle of the road, supported by other bollards, which allow cyclists (and of course pedestrians) through.
 They will not block accesses to residents’ driveways.
 Maps showing the specific closure are in the links above.

 A traffic survey conducted in 2017 when the cycleway was first proposed showed 5,000 traffic movements a day through the area, with nearly 80% cut-through traffic.
 That amount of traffic is too high for safe cycling to be promoted.
 The road closures will re-route the traffic onto the main roads.